 From time to time, we have the good fortune of discovering under-the-radar growers who might be thought of as “up and coming” in the US market, but who are actually stars and leaders in their regions, with a devoted clientele in Paris and beyond.
 This is indeed the case with Nicolas Maillet who hangs his hat in the small Maconnais village of Verzé.
 Nicolas is bear of a man, with a broad chest and strong hands, exuberant and intensely focused.
-He is uncompromising in his vineyard work, and also interestingly, among the first to lend a hand and words of encouragement and counsel to young vignerons in the region who are interested in farming naturally.
-Maillet has farmed organically since 2010 (certified by Ecocert) and he began farming biodynamically as well in 2013.
+He is uncompromising in his vineyard work, and often among the first to lend a hand and words of encouragement and counsel to young vignerons in the region who are interested in farming naturally.
+Maillet has farmed organically since 2010 (certified by Ecocert) and he began implementing biodynamic practices in 2013.
 Particular attention is paid to the upkeep of the soil to ensure a vibrant and healthy micro-biome.
-When walking through the vineyards your eyes take in the greenest of green hues as you step over large chunks of chalk strewn about the soil throughout the vine rows.
+When walking through the vineyards your eyes take in the greenest of green hues as you step over large chunks of chalk strewn about the vine rows.